Ashtam01/aco-delivery-app/README.md

-# ACO Delivery App
+# 🐜 ACO Delivery App

 A Python-based web application for optimizing delivery routes using the Ant Colony Optimization (ACO) algorithm.
 This app allows users to select Indian cities and visualize the most efficient delivery path, minimizing total distance and improving logistics efficiency.

+---

-## Features
+## 🚀 Features

-- Manual selection of delivery cities from a predefined list
+- 📍 Manual selection of delivery cities from a predefined list
-- Ant Colony Optimization (ACO) for route minimization
+- 🐜 Ant Colony Optimization (ACO) for route minimization
-- Route visualization using Folium maps
+- 🗺️ Route visualization using Folium maps
-- Comparison of optimized vs unoptimized paths
+- 🔁 Comparison of optimized vs unoptimized paths
-- Built with Streamlit for a simple and interactive UI
+- 💻 Built with Streamlit for a simple and interactive UI

+---

+## 📸 Screenshots

 <img width="1336" alt="image" src="https://github.com/user-attachments/assets/44287a74-a32e-4f8a-b985-bdf66d4e41a2" />